rtCamp/Frappe-Manager/docs/guides/hosting.md

 ## Staying safe

 - **Backups**: fm does not back up site data; `bench backup` does, and the artefacts live inside the bench you are backing up.
-See [Backup & Restore](backup-restore.md), then get the files off the server.
+See [Backup and restore](backup-restore.md), then get the files off the server.
 - **Upgrading fm**: keep the CLI and your benches in sync; see [Upgrading fm](../getting-started/installation.md#upgrading-fm) (`fm self upgrade` then `fm migrate all`).
-- **Behind a CDN or load balancer**: run `fm services real-ip` so the proxy logs and any `fm auth --allow-ip` list see the visitor's address instead of the CDN's, and issue that bench's certificates with `--behind-proxy` so the origin's redirect and Frappe's request handling stop assuming a direct TLS connection ([SSL guide](ssl.md#behind-proxy)).
+- **Behind a CDN or load balancer**: run `fm services real-ip` so the proxy logs and any `fm auth enable --allow-ip` list see the visitor's address instead of the CDN's, and issue that bench's certificates with `--behind-proxy` so the origin's redirect and Frappe's request handling stop assuming a direct TLS connection ([HTTPS certificates](ssl.md#behind-proxy)).
-- **Monitoring**: report the web process to New Relic APM; see [Monitoring](environments.md#monitoring-new-relic).
+- **Monitoring**: report the web process to New Relic APM; see [Monitoring](../concepts/environments.md#monitoring-new-relic).
-- **Web concurrency**: Gunicorn worker and thread counts have sensible RAM/CPU-based defaults; see [Web Serving & Concurrency](../concepts/web-serving.md).
+- **Web concurrency**: Gunicorn worker and thread counts have sensible RAM/CPU-based defaults; see [Web serving and concurrency](../concepts/web-serving.md).
-- **Background jobs**: queue and worker tuning; see [Background Jobs & Workers](../concepts/background-jobs.md).
+- **Background jobs**: queue and worker tuning; see [Background jobs and workers](../concepts/background-jobs.md).

 ## Prefer immutable releases?